Region Choice Overview

 Choice Footprint Map

-This map illustrates the current choice footprint of 9th-12th graders residing in the Far Northwest Side region but attending a school out of the region.
-The Northwest Side and Greater Milwaukee Avenue regions are enrolling the greatest overall number of high school students that reside in the Far Northwest Side region but attend school out of the region.
+The Northwest Side, Greater Milwaukee Avenue, North Lakefront, and West Side regions are enrolling the greatest overall number of high school students who reside in the Far Northwest Side region but attend school out of the region.

 High School Choice Footprint Map